 Buying a new home?
-Ask these questions about the boiler first
+Ask these Qs about the boiler

 Buying a new home is probably one of the biggest investments you’ll ever make.
 To find out exactly what you’re paying for, it’s important to ask the right questions before you commit.